-Some counties in Minnesota are utilizing the Armer (800 MHz) radio system.
-Initial contact with the county dispatcher and the incident commander should be made on the assigned 800 MHz talk group or on the Primary IC Zone Talkgroup.
+Most counties in Minnesota are utilizing the ARMER (800 MHz) radio system.
+Initial contact with the county dispatcher and the incident commander should be made on the assigned 800 MHz talk group (likely an S-Tac) or on the Primary IC Zone Talkgroup.